Tools Don’t Matter — Until They Do

 Before investing in a new tool, consider the tradeoffs.
 I’ve definitely made the mistake before of impulse buying something just to find out I didn’t need it yet.
 What a waste.

 On the other hand, when we’re able to resist the desire to make an impulsive purchase, we face the struggle of justifying the cost of a new tool.
 I was loathe to buy a new laptop, and resisted it for a long time, because I didn’t think I could justify the purchase.
-I spent a lot of time worrying about how much it would cost instead of thinking about how much my lost time was costing.
+I spent a lot of time worrying about how much a new laptop would cost instead of thinking about how much my lost time was costing.

 In short, I decided my lost time was costing a lot.